aadcg/lisp-unit2/README.md

 (to `*test-stream*`) by calling `print-summary` on the object in question.

 `print-summary` prints infomation about passing as well as failing tests. `print-failure-summary` can be called to print only messages about failures, warnings, errors and empty tests (empty tests had no assertions).
+Care is taken to print tests with their short, but still fully packaged symbol-name (so that go-to-definition) works.

 When running interactively `with-summary` can provide real-time output, printing start messages and result messages for each test.